 Do it now—while the phones are quiet and your colleagues are off nursing their post-holiday blues.
 Lean back, put your feet up, stare into the distance and make a few—emphasis on few—plans for the coming year.
-Eliminate the extraneous and focus on the strictly pertinent.
-If business development has long been your bugbear, the start of 2012 is the perfect time to tackle some basics and get set for the coming months.
+Focus on the strictly pertinent.
+If business development has long been your bugbear, the start of the year is the perfect time to tackle some basics and get set for the coming months.
 Take time now to do it well, as Elizabeth Butcher advises, and this time next year you’ll be dancing with that ol’ bugbear!

 Your biography.
 If you have not reviewed your biography in a while, this is a great time to give it an update.
 Add any recognition you have received and any appointments, like chair of a bar or industry trade organization committee.
 If you have added a new area of expertise to your practice or there are new buzzwords that describe your current practice that will help with search engine optimization (SEO), include them.
 Don’t make visitors wonder what you do, tell them!
 Most importantly, once you have made these changes, schedule a recurring time on your 2012 calendar to review and refresh your biography frequently throughout the year.

 Your experience.
 What did you do for your clients in 2011?
 Update your deal lists or representative matters with new client successes.
 There is no better way to showcase what you do than by putting it into words!
 Make sure your descriptions are in a format that’s ready to use in pitches and that your experience is posted on your firm’s website, making it easy to share.